neelima-singh07/FinTech-gdsc-Hackathon/README.md

 # 💰 FinBuddy – Your Friendly FinTech Companion

-Welcome to **FinBuddy**, a FinTech web application developed as part of the GDSC Hackathon.
-FinBuddy is designed to empower users with smarter financial planning, investment tracking, and personalized insights – all through a modern, user-friendly interface.
+FinBuddy is a modern FinTech web application developed during a Google Developer Student Clubs (GDSC) Hackathon.
+It aims to empower users with smarter financial planning, expense tracking, and personalized insights through an intuitive and user-friendly interface.​

 ## 🚀 Live Demo